 Beyond the Score: Navigating the Silent Space Between the Notes

-Tuning Inward to Turn Outward
+Turning Inward to Turn Outward

 As we close out this series on internal triggers, I invite you to think with me for a moment.
 Which of these sources of anxiety do you struggle with the most?
 What does it look like in your life?
 How does leadership anxiety show up physically for you?
 Does your heart race?
 Do you mentally spiral out?
 And what are some of the signs that the peace-thief is coming?
 Now that you know what some of your internal triggers are, what will you do about them?